cairnsc/adtd/README.md

 XSS.

 To test a resource for reflected XSS, provide an instance of TestStrategyIteratorRequestInfo to XssTestOrchestrator to orchestrate tests.
-This will result in the orchestrator iterating through parameters of a RequestInfo, testing XSS payloads against each.
-The iterator will exclude parameters marked with REQUEST_PARAMETER_IGNORE, which presently will only be set if withCsrfToken() is used in a FormRetrieveRequest.
+This will result in the orchestrator iterating through request parameters of a RequestInfo, testing XSS payloads for each.
+This excludes parameters that were marked as ignored.

 ```java
   @Test